 Abstract.
 Impact evaluation in public engagement necessarily requires measuring change.
 However, this is extremely challenging for drop-in activities due to their very nature.
 We present a novel method of impact evaluation which integrates graffiti walls into the experience both before and after the main drop-in activity.
 The activity in question was a soundscape exhibit, where young families experienced the usually inaudible sounds of near-Earth space in an immersive and accessible way.
 We apply two analysis techniques to the captured before and after data - quantitative linguistics and thematic analysis.
-These analyses reveal significant changes in participants' responses after the activity compared to before, namely an increased diversity of language used to describe space and altered conceptions of what space is like.
+These analyses reveal significant changes in participants' responses after the activity compared to before, namely an increased diversity in language used to describe space and altered conceptions of what space is like.
 The results demonstrate that the soundscape was surprisingly effective at innately communicating key aspects of the underlying science simply through the act of listening.
-The impacts also highlight the power of sonification in stimulating public engagement, which through reflection can lead to altered associations, perceptions and understanding. -Therefore, we show that this novel approach to drop-in activity evaluation, using graffiti walls both before and after the activity and applying rigorous analysis to this data, has the power to capture change and thus short-term impact.
+The impacts also highlight the power of sonification in stimulating public engagement, which, through reflection, can lead to altered associations, perceptions, and understanding.
+Therefore, we show that this novel approach to drop-in activity evaluation, using graffiti walls both before and after the activity and applying rigorous analysis to this data, has the power to capture change and, thus, have a short-term impact.
 We suggest that commonly used evaluation tools suitable for drop-in activities, such as graffiti walls, should be integrated both before and after the main activity in general, rather than only using them afterwards as is typically the case.

-15 1 Introduction
+1 Introduction

-Drop-in activities - short, interactive, two-way engagements - tend to form a significant fraction of all non-school public engagement, e.g. $31 \pm 3\%$ of all public activities across the UK's South East Physics Network in 2017/2018 were less than 30 min in duration per individual (Galliano, 2018).
-Such activities though are difficult to effectively evaluate the impact of, since this necessitates a measure of change on participants (King et al., 2015).
-While surveys both before and after may be one of the most robust methods of impact evaluation in general (Jensen, 2014), these are neither appropriate for nor commensurate with drop-in activities.
-This is because participants are arriving all the time, the engagement duration is so short, and surveys risk affecting participants' experience (Grand and Sardo, 2017).
-A number of evaluation tools more suitable for drop-in activities have been reported including feedback cards, rating cards, snapshot interviews, and graffiti walls (e.g. Grand and Sardo, 2017;
+Drop-in activities - short, interactive, two-way engagements - tend to form a significant fraction of all non-school public engagement, e.g. $31 \pm 3\%$ of all public activities across the UK's South East Physics Network in 2017-2018 were less than 30 min in duration per individual (Galliano, 2018).
+Such activities, however, are difficult to effectively evaluate the impact of, since this necessitates a measure of change in the participants (King et al., 2015).
+While surveys both before and after may be one of the most robust methods of impact evaluation in general (Jensen, 2014), these are neither appropriate for, nor commensurate with, drop-in activities.
+This is because participants are arriving all the time, the engagement duration is so short, and surveys risk affecting the participants' experience (Grand and Sardo, 2017).
+A number of evaluation tools more suitable for drop-in activities have been reported including feedback cards, rating cards, snapshot interviews, and graffiti walls (e.g. Grand and Sardo, 2017; Public Engagement with Research team, 2019).
+Graffiti walls are large areas (often a wall, whiteboard, or large piece of paper) on which participants are free to write or draw responses in reaction to the engagement activity or some prompt question, either directly on the area itself or by sticking responses to it.
+All of these evaluation methods for drop-ins are particularly useful in process evaluation, i.e. assessing the implementation of the activity.
+Under typical usages (post-activity only), however, they are limited in their ability to routinely demonstrate a change caused by, and thus the impact of, the engagement activity on participants in general.